cmstewart/llm_health_advisors/Piloting/Round 5/README.md

 ## Findings

-**Real clinicians ask questions; models explain.** 23.3% of real comments contain a question, against 0.8% to 7.4% for every model and every strategy, a gap of 3x to 27x.
+**Real clinicians ask questions; models explain!** 23.3% of real comments contain a question, vs. 0.8% to 7.4% for every model and every strategy, a gap of 3x-27x.
 Question rate is a crude proxy for the EPITOME *Explorations* mechanism, which was the one measure that separated real from synthetic in the Round 4 pilot.
 It replicates here at roughly 75x the sample size.

-**The gap is not a length artifact.** Within matched length bands it holds and widens.
+**The gap is not a length artifact** Within matched length, the distinction actually widens.
 Real comments ask *more* questions as they get longer (18.5% under 25 words, rising to 34.9% above 100), while synthetic comments ask *fewer* (Gemini falls from 14.4% to 1.1%).
 At 50 to 100 words the comparison is 27.1% real against 0.3% to 2.6% synthetic.
-Clinicians spend extra words inquiring; models spend them explaining.
+While human clinicians spend extra words inquiring, LLMs appear to spend them explaining.

-**Models differ in verbosity but none reproduce real variance.** GPT-5 writes about 86 words per comment to Gemini's and Grok's 32.
+**Models differ in verbosity but none reproduce real variance** GPT-5 writes about 86 words per comment to Gemini's and Grok's 32.
 Real comments have a median of 34 but a standard deviation of 64.7, against 8 to 28 for the models.